cmbu-tmm-sites/learnidem/content/Use Cases/_index.md

  Create AWS resources from state files and modify created resource
  {{< /tab >}}
  {{< tab "Create your first plugin" >}}
- Create a API and create a plugin for an API automatically
+ Read an API and create a plugin from the API automatically
  {{< /tab >}}

  {{< /tabs >}}